Campaigning for institutional transparency, accountability and justice over four decades

 Camden Monitoring Project

-Southall Monitoring Group (SMG) provided support to establish the Camden Monitoring Project, launched following an increase in racism after the murder of Richard Everrit on August 13 1994.
+Southall Monitoring Group provided support to establish the Camden Monitoring Project, launched following an increase in racism after the murder of Richard Everrit on August 13, 1994.

 1997